-Elaine Wethington is Professor Emeritus of Human Development.
+Elaine Wethington is Professor Emeritus of Human Development and of Sociology.
 She is also adjunct Research Professor at the Survey Research Center, University of Michigan.Since 2003 she has been Co-Director and Director of the Pilot Study Core for the Cornell Edward R. Roybal Center for Translation of the Behavioral and Social Sciences of Aging, the Translational Research Institute on Pain in Later Life.
 Her current research focuses on developing efficient measures of toxic stress in families, relationship transitions, and exposure to major and minor stressors that can be used in longitudinal studies of the population in surveys, randomized controlled trials with frequent follow-up, and on smartphones.

 I collaborate with colleagues at Weill Cornell Medical College and the Bronfenbrenner Center for Translational Research to develop projects that improve the experience and treatment of pain among older adults.
 My research has been funded by the National Institute on Aging and the National Heart Lung and Blood Institute of NIH, the National Institute for Food and Agriculture, Smith-Lever, and the Cornell Institute for the Social Sciences.